sheltermanager/asm3/doc/manual/csvimportfields.rst

 MEDICALCOMMENTS
     Any comments on the medical regimen
 MOVEMENTTYPE
-    The type of movement for this line (1 = Adoption, 2 = Foster, 3 = Transfer, 4 = Escaped, 5 = Reclaimed, 6 = Stolen, 7 = Released to Wild, 8 = Moved to Retailer.
+    The type of movement for this line (0 = Reservation, 1 = Adoption, 2 = Foster, 3 = Transfer, 4 = Escaped, 5 = Reclaimed, 6 = Stolen, 7 = Released to Wild, 8 = Moved to Retailer.
 If MOVEMENTTYPE is not specified, but a MOVEMENTDATE has been given, ASM will default the type to adoption.
+If MOVEMENTTYPE is 0, then MOVEMENTDATE and MOVEMENTRETURNDATE will be used to set the reservation date and reservation cancelled date fields.
 MOVEMENTDATE
     The date of the movement
 MOVEMENTRETURNDATE